Cafés and terraces in The Hague

 An intimate town square where you can enjoy a good drink in passing or an extensive dinner.
 Tip: restaurant and wine bar Wicked Wines, with a heated terrace for those nippy nights.

-A very unique terrace by the water, accessible by taking a hand-operated ferry across (you could also walk through Westerbroekpark, but that’s no fun, isn’t it?).
+A very unique terrace by the water, accessible by taking a hand-operated ferry across (you could also walk through Westerbroekpark, but that’s no fun, is it?).
 A terrace boat is moored here, allowing you to enjoy a great drink or lunch on the water, and you can hire rowing boats as well!

 Extra tip from the editors: